Ezee1015/zoomme/README.md

 <details>
 <summary><b>Use an image as the background (instead of the desktop)</b></summary><p>

- Intended for previously saved images of the desktop from ZoomMe (so you can add more drawings after been saved), but you can use it with any image
+ You can modifying any image (including previously saved images from ZoomMe)

 ```bash
 ./zoomme -i path/to/image